MindDigest/Research-Papers/README.md

 # Research-Papers

-This repository collects final project reports and research papers from various CISC (Computer and Information Science) courses, with a focus on topics such as cryptography, cybersecurity, and advanced computer science subjects.
+This repository collects final project reports and research papers from various CISC (Computer and Information Science) courses, with a focus on topics such as cryptography, cybersecurity, and advanced algorithms.

 ## Cheat Sheet for Included Papers